Tier 2 Consulting Firms: The Complete Guide and Rankings

 Key Stats

-While Deloitte is the largest Big Four accounting firm by revenue, its Strategy & Operations group competes directly with MBB on high-level strategy work.
+While Deloitte is the largest Big Four firm by revenue, its Deloitte S&O group competes directly with MBB on high-level strategy work.
 Deloitte significantly boosted its consulting capabilities by acquiring Monitor Group in 2013.
-Today, Deloitte S&O handles corporate strategy, M&A, business model transformation, and supply chain projects across nearly every industry.
+Today, the group handles corporate strategy, M&A, business model transformation, and supply chain projects across nearly every industry.

 Deloitte's culture emphasizes inclusion, collaboration, and high performance.
 A unique investment in professional development is Deloitte University, a $300M training facility in Texas where employees gather for skills development and leadership programs.